-The Austrian Cyber Security Strategy /ACSS (Österreichische Strategie für Cyber Sicherheit / ÖSCS) (2013) is a comprehensive and proactive concept for protecting cyber space and the people in virtual space while guaranteeing human rights.
+The Austrian Cyber Security Strategy (Österreichische Strategie für Cyber Sicherheit / ÖSCS) was launched in 2013 as a comprehensive and proactive concept for protecting cyber space and the people in virtual space while guaranteeing human rights.

 |Year of adoption||2013|

 |Updates and revisions||

 The implementation of measures of the ACSS are coordinated by the Cyber Security Steering Group.
 Based on the ACSS, the competent ministries develop sub-strategies for their sphere of responsibilities.
 The ministries represented in the Cyber Security Steering Group submit an Implementation Report to the federal government every two years.

 Austria’s Cyber Crisis Management consists of representatives of the state and of operators of critical infrastructures.
 As far as its composition and work procedures are concerned, it is modelled on the Governmental Crisis and Civil Protection Management (Krisen- und Katastrophenmanagement/SKKM).